thiagothamiel/discord-audit-bot/README.md

 ## 📝 Logs

-- Todos os eventos são enviados em tempo real para o canal `#auditoria`
+- All events are sent in real-time to the `#audit` channel
-- Às 20h, um **PDF diário com o resumo** é gerado e enviado automaticamente
+- At 8:00 PM, a **daily PDF summary** is automatically generated and sent

 ---

-## ⚙️ Configurações
+## ⚙️ Settings

-No arquivo `bot.py`, você pode configurar:
+In the `bot.py` file, you can configure:

-- `TOKEN`: token do seu bot
+- `TOKEN`: your bot’s token
-- `ID_CANAL_LOG`: nome do canal onde serão enviados os logs
+- `LOG_CHANNEL_ID`: name of the channel where logs will be sent
-- `SALVAR_EM_BANCO`: se `True`, ativa a gravação no banco de dados
+- `SAVE_TO_DATABASE`: if `True`, enables database logging
-- `USUARIOS_RESTRITOS`: lista de IDs com horário de acesso limitado (07h às 20h)
+- `RESTRICTED_USERS`: list of user IDs with limited access time (7:00 AM to 8:00 PM)

 ---

-## 🤝 Contribuições
+## 🤝 Contributions

-Pull requests são bem-vindos!
-Se tiver sugestões, melhorias ou quiser integrar com outras plataformas (como dashboards, Notion ou Google Sheets), fique à vontade para colaborar.
+Pull requests are welcome!
+If you have suggestions, improvements, or want to integrate with other platforms (like dashboards, Notion, or Google Sheets), feel free to contribute.

 ---

-## 📄 Licença
+## 📄 License

 MIT License.